Jimmy Kudo: In Case Closed

 Shinichi pretends to be a distant relative of Dr. Agasa's and is placed in the care of Ran and her father, Kogoro Mouri (Richard Moore), who owns a detective agency.
-Shinichi and Dr. Agasa feel that some clues regarding the Black Organization may possibly filter through the agency, allowing Shinichi to learn more about them to ultimately bring them down.
-As for Shinichi's disappearance, Conan has to constantly find creative ways to fool Ran into believing he is off solving a very difficult case and will return once the investigation is concluded.
-This becomes increasingly difficult as she begins to suspect who he really is.
+Shinichi and Dr. Agasa feel that clues regarding the Black Organization may possibly filter through the agency, allowing Shinichi to learn more about them and ultimately bring them down.
+Because of Shinichi's disappearance, Conan has to constantly find creative ways to fool Ran into believing he is off solving a very difficult case and will return once the investigation is concluded.
+This becomes increasingly difficult as she begins to suspect his true identity.

 As a child, Conan must attend Teitan Elementary, where he inadvertently forms a detective club called the Detective Boys (Junior Detective League) with friends he makes at the school.
 Conan is forced to adapt to his new daily life and becomes accustomed to attending elementary school while secretly helping Richard solve crimes with the use of his gadgets invented by Dr. Agasa.
-The most prominent of these are: his voice-changing bowtie, allowing him to impersonate anyone's voice; his customized glasses which allow him to track and listen through his covert listening devices; his super sneakers which multiply his kicking force; his wrist watch stun gun, which allows him to tranquilize Richard or a criminal; his Solar Powered skateboard as well as a soccer ball dispenser belt, super strong/elastic suspenders, among others.
+The most prominent of these are: his voice-changing bowtie, allowing him to impersonate anyone's voice; his customized glasses, which allow him to track and listen through his covert listening devices; his super sneakers, which multiply his kicking force; his wrist watch stun gun, which allows him to tranquilize Richard or a criminal; his Solar Powered skateboard and soccer ball dispenser belt; and super strong/elastic suspenders, among others.

 Conan eventually meets Heiji Hattori (Harley Hartwell), a detective from Osaka who is seeking to challenge Shinichi in a deductive battle.
 After drinking baijiu while sick with a cold, Conan reverts to a teenager and rectifies a deduction made by Heiji.
 In their second encounter, Heiji is able to deduce Conan's identity as Shinichi Kudo and confronts him about it.
 The two later become good friends.